 Nordea | Open Banking Developer Portal (nordeaopenbanking.com)

-- Is a PSU able to change a scope (e.g., accounts, balances, transactions) of a consent during/after an SCA flow?
+Is PSU able to change a scope (e.g., accounts, balances, transactions) of a consent during/after an SCA flow?

 The PSU is not able to change the scope for an existing consent.
 If changes to scopes are desired, a new authentication flow is required to be completed with these new scopes.